 I think one of the key reasons people my age or older struggle with social media is because we are trying to dive into a milieu and set of social norms that, for many of us, we’ve outgrown.
 When we were teens and young adults, our social clout was measured more by the breadth of our friendships than their depth.
 It was quantity over quality.
 But as we got older — as we partnered-up, started families and became more focused on our careers — we started paring down the number of relationships we tried to maintain and, instead, began focusing on those that we found most meaningful.

 That’s what was missing for me with social media: meaning.

 I had moved past the point where I wanted a trophy chest of friendships that were a mile wide and an inch deep, and the norms of social media that I felt I had to subscribe to didn’t coincide with that transition.
 But through the guidance of others — including my wise PR consultant, Helena Bouchez — I’ve come to see social media differently and find meaning within it.
 Instead of looking at it as a measure of popularity or solely as a means to connect with as many people as possible, I’ve come to view it as a way to spark my imagination, broaden my horizons and, most importantly, build relationships with people who interest and inspire me.

 Jeff Pulver, founder of Vonage and the 140 Characters Conference, tells people to look at things like Twitter as “being an exercise not of typing and reading, but hearing and listening.
-Being vulnerable, and being yourself.
+Being vulnerable, and being yourself are important components of storytelling strategy.
 And going beyond all this to actually love yourself and believe in your message and your voice.”
 Now that speaks to me, both as an adult and as a recovering adolescent.
 If only Jeff had been there whispering in my ear when I went through high school.